obiwanjacobi/Zsharp/docs/types/range.md

 If no step is specified it is always 1.
 This means that non-normalized ranges with start > end, will not iterate - a behavior that is most useful/common/expected I think.

+> `.NET`: how does C# behave concerning non-normalized ranges and iteration?

 ### Dimensions

 > TBD